vookimedlo/alfred-say-you-say-me/README.md

 -------------------

 Have too many voices for a selection is pretty useless, so you can configure the language filter in a workflow configuration.
 Fill all required locales in `language_filter` variable.
 Filter is case insensitive and is a regular expression.
-If you don't know what the regular expression is, just put there all locales divided by pipe symbol `|`.
+If you don't know what the regular expression is, just put there all locales divided by the pipe symbol `|`.
 See the screenshot below.

 ![Alfred workflow configuration screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.51.32.png?raw=true "")